 “It’s just the two of us, honey.
 You don’t even remember when it was the two of us.”

 Penny started limping a couple of months ago.
 It comes and goes, and she’s still jumping to and from tall perches.
 I hoped it was just an ache.
 We’ve earned a rheumatism now and then.
 2 weeks ago, it became worrisome to watch.

 I was prepared for Cricket to go.
+I didn’t expect to her to live to old age.
 Her whole life, she was sick with random, bizarro this-n-that.
-I never thought of Penny as mortal!
+Penny, I never thought as mortal!

 She sees the doc on Thursday.